 Product Recommendation Email

-According to statistics, 92% of the customers are more likely to buy from the business that provides them customized recommendations, discounts, and offers.
+According to statistics, 92% of customers are more likely to buy from a business that provides them with customized recommendations, discounts, and offers.

 And that’s why it is essential to send out personalized product recommendation emails to your subscribers and prospects.